lunfardo314/proxima/README.md

 *Warning!
 This repository contains an ongoing development.
-Currently, it is in an experimental (prototype) version.
+Currently, it is in an early alpha version.
 It definitely contains bugs.
 The code should not be used in production!*

+*For up-to-date information see `develop` branch*

 # Proxima: a DAG-based cooperative distributed ledger
 Proxima is as decentralized and permissionless as Bitcoin (*proof-of-work*, PoW).